 We may experience major accidents and business interruptions due to natural disasters, electrical outages, floods and other acts of God in the course of our operations, which may cause significant losses or damage.
 Any such accidents, and the consequences resulting from them, may not be covered adequately, or at all, by the insurance policies we carry.
 Although we carry property insurance, we do not carry any business interruption insurance or third-party product liability insurance for losses or damage arising from accidents relating to our operations or products.
 In addition, because of market conditions, premiums and deductibles for our existing insurance policies could increase substantially and, in some instances, our existing insurance may become unavailable or available only for reduced amounts of coverage.
-Losses and damages arising from accidents and business interruptions relating to our operations or products and business, financial condition and results of operations if such losses or damages are not fully insured.
+Losses and damages arising from accidents and business interruptions relating to our operations or products may have a material and adverse effect on our business, financial condition and results of operations if such losses or damages are not fully insured.